Home automation

 3) definition of functions

-5) study of the system diagrams with drafting of the signals, controls and connections
+5) study of the system diagrams with the layout of the signals, commands and connections

 6) analysis of the specific structures of the system

-In the very first phase, the characteristics of the place, the type of building (single house, condominium, size of the rooms) must be analyzed and the real needs of the users must be understood.
-It turns out to be an important phase because following this evaluation it is understood whether or not the installation of some elements is necessary or whether it is preferable to study a certain type of system instead of another.
+In the very first phase, you need to analyze the characteristics of the place, the type of building (single dwelling, condominium, size of the rooms) and understand the real needs of the users.
+This is an important phase because following this evaluation you understand whether or not it is necessary to install some elements or if it is preferable to study a certain type of system instead of another.

 The second point involves an evaluation of the systems, and therefore deciding on all the systems to be installed.
-The different operations of the systems are thus studied, such as the motorization of gates, shutters, doors and windows,… and this analysis has the task of highlighting the various possible ways to control the devices present and avoid inconsistencies between the numerous systems.
-Naturally, the placement of the control devices must be made based on the proximity of the user and the distance between the load and the actuator must be minimum.
+The different functions of the systems are studied, such as the motorization of gates, shutters, doors and windows, ... and this analysis has the task of highlighting the various possible ways to control the devices present and avoid inconsistencies between the numerous systems.
+Naturally, the positioning of the control devices must be done based on the proximity of the user and the distance between the load and the actuator must be minimal.

-We then move on to the definition of the functions, i.e. we choose the operating modes of the security, air conditioning, lighting, motorization of doors, windows…, acoustics and telephony systems.
+We then move on to defining the functions, that is, we choose the operating modes of the security, air conditioning, lighting, motorization of doors, windows, etc., acoustics, telephony systems.

-The next phase involves a selection of the control system and therefore the components that must be integrated.
+The next step involves selecting the control system and therefore the components that need to be integrated.
 The control unit, the various sensors to manage the systems, the controls for the lights and motorization systems, the devices for the various commands, the control elements for household appliances and various services such as video surveillance are chosen.

-This is followed by the study of the system diagrams with the drafting of the signals, controls and connections.
-During this delicate moment the components of the required systems are transcribed on a graphic and IT level, for example via CAD; in this way we have precise and schematic drawings of the electrical and acoustic systems, of the lighting devices, of the motors for windows, etc., and of all the home automation devices such as inputs, outputs, power supplies, couplers, etc., which they will then be used during the manual installation phase of the systems themselves.
+They follow the study of the system diagrams with the drafting of signals, commands and connections.
+During this delicate moment the components of the required systems are transcribed at a graphic and computer level, for example through CAD; in this way we have precise and schematic drawings of the electrical systems, acoustic systems, lighting devices, motors for windows, etc., and all the home automation devices such as inputs, outputs, power supplies, couplers, etc., which will then be used during the manual installation phase of the systems themselves.

 5) Examples of implementation

-The field of application of home automation is very broad, and adapts to the different needs of users, starting from the single house in a condominium, to the independent villa.
-As already mentioned, basic home automation provides anti-intrusion, environmental security and environmental comfort.
+The field of application of home automation is very wide, and it adapts to the different needs of the users, starting from the single dwelling in a condominium, to the independent villa.
+As already mentioned, basic home automation includes anti-intrusion, environmental security, and environmental comfort.

-For example, when designing a home automation system for a ground floor apartment of approximately 100 m2, some specifications must be considered.
-As regards anti-intrusion safety, double protection can be installed on the perimeter, on the shutters and on the railings, which use sensors to activate the alarm.
-For environmental safety, gas and water sensors are positioned.
-Finally, for environmental comfort, the switching on and off of the air conditioners is automatically activated.
+For example, when designing a home automation system for a ground floor apartment of about 100 square meters, some specifications must be considered.
+As regards anti-intrusion security, a double perimeter protection can be installed, on the roller shutters and on the grates, which use sensors to activate the alarm.
+For environmental security, gas and water sensors are positioned.
+Finally, for environmental comfort, the air conditioners are automatically turned on and off.

-The best time to install a system of this type is during the design phase of the apartment itself, or during a renovation.
-A home automation system in the home makes the home environment intelligent and guarantees excellent control.
+The best time to install a system of this type is right at the design stage of the apartment itself, or during a renovation.
+A home automation system in the house makes the domestic environment intelligent and guarantees excellent control.

 USEFUL LINKS